DataDog/integrations-core/istio/README.md

 Note: you must upgrade to at minimum Agent `7.31.0` and Python 3.
 See the [Configuration](#configuration) section on enabling Openmetrics V2.

-### Using the generic Openmetrics Integration in an Istio deployment
+### Using the generic Openmetrics integration in an Istio deployment

-If Istio proxy sidecar injection is enabled, monitoring other Prometheus metrics via the [Openmetrics integration][20] with the same metrics endpoint as `istio_mesh_endpoint` can result in high custom metrics usage and duplicated metric collection.
+If Istio proxy sidecar injection is enabled, monitoring other Prometheus metrics using the [Openmetrics integration][20] with the same metrics endpoint as `istio_mesh_endpoint` can result in high custom metrics usage and duplicated metric collection.

 To ensure that your Openmetrics configuration does not redundantly collect metrics, either: